-- A. All vehicle classifications as listed in Article 3 must be offered to entrants at all RallyCross events to allow scoring for National awards.
+- A. 1.
+All vehicle Stock, Prepared, Modified, and Constructors classifications as listed in Article 3 must be offered to entrants at all RallyCross events to allow scoring for National awards.
 Organizers of Regional or Divisional events may also offer and score local classes as they deem necessary to meet local demand.
-Event organizers acknowledge that a dual-scoring system must be used to score events both for local points and for divisional and national championships (when applicable).
-Local classes to be run must be listed on the sanction application.
+Event organizers acknowledge that a dual-scoring system must be used to score events both for local points and for Divisional and National championships (when applicable).
 (Mandatory for all SCCA sanctioned RallyCross events.
-See Article 2.1) - B. All items that are not specifically allowed or referred to as unrestricted must be of manufacturer's specification.
+See Section 2.1) - 2.
+UTV classes as listed in Article 3.3.G may be offered at all RallyCross events at the event organizer's discretion.
+All public event listings must specify whether UTV classes will be offered or not. - B. All items that are not specifically allowed or referred to as unrestricted must be of manufacturer's specification.
 (Mandatory for all SCCA sanctioned RallyCross events.
-See Article 2.1)
+See Section 2.1)